 A leading best practice in achieving compliance with Rule 13h-1 is to review your firm’s policies and procedures as they apply to all of SEA Section 13.
 The sharp increase in market activity in 2020 shows no signs of abating in 2021, meaning more firms will qualify as Large Traders and need to adhere to Rule 13h-1.

 Core Compliance & Legal Services has the knowledge and experience to help your firm comply with all aspects of SEA Section 13.
-To schedule a consultation, contact us at 619.278.0020 or email us at Info@corecls.com.
+To schedule a consultation, contact us at 619.278.0020 or reach out to us here.